Ahmad-Waseem/Yoodle/README.md

 # Yoodle
 A Buildings Doodle Classifier!!

-Yes, added a dropdown to select a building, merely for data collection for the AI.
+**Yes, added a dropdown to select a building, merely for data collection for the AI**.
 Model will learn if image is different from selected, thus getting better and better
 Working on the deployment!!